hellsaur/Project-1/README.md

 *** Marco Acosta / 10/06/2017 ***

-# SPEEDRACER or STREETRACER
+STREETRACER

-## What is SPEEDRACER or STREETRACER
+what is STREETRACER?

-Speedracer is basically a racing game where 2 players race each other for VICTORY!!.
+street racer is basically a racing game where 2 players race each other for VICTORY!!.
 Reason i chose this game is because i have an idea of how to do them and also because i love racing games!!!!

 ## Wireframe